ngzhili/Trump_Rally_Speech_Generator_GPT2/README.md

 ## aitextgen_streamlit
 Streamlit-based Web App for Ai Text Generation based on GPT-2 Models from HuggingFace Model Hub using Python library aitextgen.
-Not able to host demo on Huroku via Streamlit due to slug size >500mb after installing dependencies and fine-tuned GPT-2 weights.
+Not able to host demo on Heroku via Streamlit due to slug size >500mb after installing dependencies and fine-tuned GPT-2 weights.